locoframework/loco-rails/README.md

 $ bin/rails test
 ```

-Integration tests are powered by Capybara.
-Capybara is cool but sometimes random tests fail unexpectedly.
+Capybara powers integration tests.
+Capybara is cool, but sometimes random tests fail unexpectedly.
 So before you assume that something is wrong, just run failed tests separately.
-It definitely helps to keep focus on the browser's window that runs integration tests on macOS.
+It helps to keep the focus on the browser's window that runs integration tests on macOS.

 # 📈 Changelog